-Before Victor Wooten, Jaco Pastorius, Chuck Rainey, or Flea from Red Hot Chili Peppers every became famous we bet they spent a lot of time learning each set of notes, how to move an octive lower, and where to put their middle finger for a “G note” long before they were playing walking baselines or major arpeggios.
+Before Victor Wooten, Jaco Pastorius, Chuck Rainey, or Flea from Red Hot Chili Peppers every became famous we bet they spent a lot of time learning each set of bass guitar notes, how to move an octave lower, and where to put their middle finger for a “G note” long before they were playing walking baselines or major arpeggios.

 While you’re here, check out more information about bass guitars!